Checle/web-zones/README.md

   print: console.log
 };

-// Use operate with vm to run a program in an isolated environment operate( function () {
+// Use exec with vm to run a program in an isolated environment exec( function () {
     vm.runInNewContext(applicationCode, sandbox);
   }